How to Find the Right Pricing for Your B2B SaaS Product

 As a B2B SaaS leader, you’ve probably wrestled with questions like: What’s the right price for my product?
 How should I structure my pricing tiers?
 Am I undercharging or overcharging?

 You’re not alone.
 Pricing is tricky for any business, especially for SaaS products offering something unique.
-The complexity lies in crafting a tiered pricing model that appeals to different audiences—startups or enterprises—while remaining competitive.
+The complexity lies in crafting a tiered pricing model that appeals to different audiences with different needs and budgets, i.e. startups or enterprise level while remaining competitive.

-And let’s face it: when you know your product inside out, you tend to overthink.
+When you know your product inside out, you tend to overthink.
 You know your value proposition, your differentiators, and your market dynamics.
-That knowledge is valuable, but it can also cloud your judgment.
+That knowledge is valuable but can also cloud your judgment and make it difficult to think clearly.

 Customers don’t see the world the way you do.
-They don’t have your insider knowledge.
-All they know is they have a problem, and they’re looking for a solution—at the right price.
+They don’t have your insider knowledge, and let’s be honest, they don’t care as much as you do.
+All they know is they have a problem, and they’re looking for a solution that fits their needs and budget.

 So, how do you craft a pricing strategy that works?

 In this guide, I’ll walk you through a human-centred approach to pricing.
-By stepping into your customers’ shoes and testing your assumptions, you’ll be equipped to create a pricing model that resonates with your audience and drives growth.
+By stepping into your customers’ shoes and testing your assumptions, you’ll create a pricing model that resonates with your audience and drives growth.

 Step 1: Shift Your Perspective